Basic Approach to Non-Fluorocarbon Products

 In addition, in the 2000s, hydrochlorofluorocarbons (HCFCs), which had been used as CFC alternatives, were replaced by hydrofluorocarbons (HFCs), which have no chlorine content and thus essentially zero ozone depletion potential.

-However, HFCs have a robust greenhouse effect similar to CFCs and HCFCs, so a shift toward non-CFC usage is needed.
+However, HFCs have a robust greenhouse effect similar to CFCs and HCFCs, so a shift toward non-Fluorocarbon usage is needed.

 The Act on Rational Use and Appropriate Management of Fluorocarbons, which was enacted in April 2015, stipulates sweeping measures across the entire fluorocarbon life cycle, from production to disposal, and obligates manufacturers to lessen the environmental impact caused by the use of fluorocarbons.

-Hoshizaki is engaged in research and development to switch from CFC refrigerants with high global warming potential (GWP) to low-GWP refrigerants.
+Hoshizaki is engaged in research and development to switch from HFC refrigerants with high global warming potential (GWP) to low-GWP refrigerants.

-We at Hoshizaki have been pushing technological innovation, believing that CFCs—used as foaming agents in heat insulation—are an issue in improving the environmental performance of our products.
+We at Hoshizaki have been pushing technological innovation, believing that Fluorocarbon—used as foaming agents in heat insulation—are an issue in improving the environmental performance of our products.

-In 2007, Hoshizaki adopted cyclopentane as a foaming agent and began using it in non-CFC worktop refrigerator/freezers and beer showcases.
+In 2007, Hoshizaki adopted cyclopentane as a foaming agent and began using it in non-Fluorocarbon worktop refrigerator/freezers and beer showcases.

-In FY2012, we expanded our use of this non-CFC insulation to vertical refrigerators, further reducing greenhouse gas emissions.
+In FY2012, we expanded our use of this non-Fluorocarbon insulation to vertical refrigerators, further reducing greenhouse gas emissions.

-In addition, in August 2020, Hoshizaki completed its conversion of all foaming agents to non-CFC alternatives.*
+In addition, in August 2020, Hoshizaki completed its conversion of all foaming agents to non-Fluorocarbon alternatives.

 In Japan, we launched 68 types of natural refrigerant*1 commercial refrigerators and freezers in our popular price range in May 2023.
-By the end of 2024, we will have a full lineup of natural refrigerant refrigerators and freezers, after which we will promote the use of natural refrigerants in all our refrigeration equipment.
+At the end of 2024, we had a full lineup of natural refrigerant refrigerators and freezers, and have since been promoting the use of natural refrigerants in all our refrigeration equipment.

 This will lead to a reduction in GHG emissions during the product life cycle and will contribute significantly to a reduced impact on the environmental.